Maratyszcza/PeachPy/README.rst

 Dependencies and Users
 ----------------------

-- Nearly all instruction classes in PeachPy are generated from Opcode Most of PeachPy is generated from `Opcodes Database <https://github.com/Maratyszcza/Opcodes>`_
+- Nearly all instruction classes in PeachPy are generated from `Opcodes Database <https://github.com/Maratyszcza/Opcodes>`_

 - Instruction encodings in PeachPy are validated against `binutils <https://www.gnu.org/software/binutils/>`_ using auto-generated tests

 - PeachPy powers `Yeppp! <http://www.yeppp.info>`_ performance library.
 All optimized kernels in Yeppp! are implemented in PeachPy.